An interview has been released asking Jack Dorsey directly why he left Bluesky

 The project was amicably spun off from Twitter as 'Bluesky PBLLC' about half a year later at the end of 2021.
 In an interview with news site The Verge, Graeber explained the reason for his independence: 'The protocol development project was being promoted by Dorsey as CEO of Twitter, and there was a risk that the project would be scrapped if the CEO were to change.'

-According to Dorsey, the discrepancy between his ideals and Bluesky's policies started around the time Bluesky separated from Twitter.
-When asked by Why, a technical advisor at Bluesky, he said,
+According to Dorsey, the discrepancy between his ideals and Bluesky's policies started around the time Bluesky became independent from Twitter.
+According to Why, a technical advisor for Bluesky, '

-Furthermore, as Dorsey saw Graeber and others raise funds from venture capitalists and assemble a board of directors, he thought, 'This isn't the direction I'm happy with.
+Furthermore, as Dorsey saw Graeber and his team raise funds from venture capitalists and assemble a board of directors, he thought, 'This isn't the direction I'm happy with.
 That wasn't the intention.'

 For Dorsey, who wanted open protocols and decentralization, the important thing was the 'protocol,' and Bluesky initially positioned the decentralized SNS protocol 'AT Protocol (formerly known as ADX)' as its main product.
 However, Bluesky changed its direction to SNS development to show 'what kind of services can be created with the protocol,' leading to the announcement of the SNS 'Bluesky' in October 2022.